 KPMG’s recent report “powering growth” hinged on the realisation that with global food production needing to increase 70% by the year 2050, agriculture is predicted to become Australia’s next $100 billion industry by 2030.

 Australia, as a current world leader in the Ag and AgTech spaces is positioned perfectly, not only geographically, to more than do its part to fill this rapidly increasing global food demand.

 Australian agricultural producers need to take advantage of all tools at their disposal to fully exploit their already sterling “green” reputation in SE Asia and across the world.

 As evident by the recognition that AgriWebb and other innovative AgTech startups have received the Australian producer need not look very far for effective tools that will help them to lift their production levels to help satisfy the increasing global food demand.

-Justin Webb co-founded AgriWebb with these advantages in mind and the realization that a simple and easy to use the tool in the hands of the, already progressive, Australian farmers could be a very powerful tool.
-These realizations were echoed and celebrated yesterday at both the AusChina Food Summit and the Crocodile Pit Investment Pitch Competition.
+Justin Webb co-founded AgriWebb with these advantages in mind and the realisation that a simple and easy to use the tool in the hands of the, already progressive, Australian farmers could be a very powerful tool.
+These realisations were echoed and celebrated yesterday at both the AusChina Food Summit and the Crocodile Pit Investment Pitch Competition.

-“The point made by AgriWebb cannot be overemphasized: that simplicity of use is paramount for successful development and adoption in Agriculture”
+“The point made by AgriWebb cannot be overemphasised: that simplicity of use is paramount for successful development and adoption in Agriculture”

 After a lively discussion with other AgTech innovators from Observant, Automated and others from around the industry at the ACBC conference, the AgriWebb Co-Founder’s message also hit home with esteemed judges at the Crocodile Pit Competition.